TiGRoNdev/SpectraForge/BUILD_INSTRUCTIONS.md

-# Build Instructions for 4D Engine
+# Build Instructions for 4D Engine (Vulkan Forward+)

 ## Prerequisites

 - Visual Studio 2019 or 2022 (with C++ support)
 - CMake 3.16 or later
 - Git (for vcpkg)
+- **Vulkan SDK 1.3.0 or later** - Download from https://vulkan.lunarg.com/

 ## Option 1: Build with vcpkg (Recommended)